 Other than learning about the lives of innocent school girls who were made to serve as nurses during WWII (and who mostly perished), you’ll also get general information of where and when the war started and how it progressed geographically through Okinawa.

 It’s sad that Okinawa, being located in Southern Japan, was ‘sacrificed’ to bear the brunt of the War as compared to other parts of Japan.
 It’s even sadder that the then-propaganda promoted suicide as the best way out for Japanese civilians and soldiers.
-“If you don’t commit suicide, you will be raped by the enemies!”
+“If you don’t commit suicide, you will be raped or killed by the enemies!”

 I learned a lot through this one-hour self-paced tour and highly recommend Himeyuri Peace Museum as one of the places to catch up on the history of Okinawa.
 It’s not overwhelmingly big and provided you with just enough to make sense of Okinawa’s past.
 I don’t have any photos of the museum interior because photography isn’t allowed.
 But this place is definitely worth a visit.